pcapurro/chess-game/README.md

 Use `LMB` on the right bottom corner to switch the colors of the board, or on the left side of the board to enable/disable the score bar.

-You can use `RMB` to enable visual coordinates indicator on the board.
+You can use `RMB` to enable visual coordinates indicator and `Tab` key to enable visual hints.

 Use `LMB` on the right top corner of the window to restart the game.
 When a game is over, you can also use `Enter`.